Submissions Now Closed

 Dr Amanda Beatson, QUT, Australia

 Submissions targeting this special issue should be submitted through the JSTP Submission System, and will undergo the same rigorous review process as regularly submitted papers.
 Articles should not exceed a word limit of 8,000 words (all-inclusive) and must make a contribution to theory and practice.
-The special issue will open for submissions on 1 September 2020 and the deadline for submissions is 1 December 2020.
+The special issue opened for submissions on 1 September 2020 and closed for submissions on 1 December 2020.
 Each paper will undergo two rounds of reviews, after which a final decision will be made.
 The special issue will be published in late 2021/early 2022.

 The nature of services is rapidly evolving, which requires service researchers to be agile in their theoretical and methodological approach to research.
 As different forms of technology are integrated into service delivery, what does the future of human services look like?
 With this special issue of the Journal of Service Theory and Practice, in the spirit of SERVSIG 2020 Conference, we aim to break down silos and share knowledge across traditional research boundaries in order to take a multi-disciplinary approach to solving difficult service problems.
 We encourage submissions that examine the intersection of human and technological elements in services to arrive at innovative or emergent solutions for service practitioners.
 Areas of investigation may include (but are not limited to):